jakeisnt/git-credential-1password/README.md

 ## Roadmap

 - Support selecting the vault to use
-- Add option to archive deleted credentials instead of deleting them
 - Maybe an interactive mode for each operation
 <!--No changes are currently planned.-->